 ~ Because its contents may override previously printed documents, an Order must be explicitly written out, and all affected employees must affirm that they have accurately received [EXPLANATION] the superseding instruction (separate copies are not required on a model railroad if all the affected layout users can access a single posted copy).
 Stations (e.g., any location, including freight/passenger depots and towers, manned by a Station Operator [EXPLANATION]) are sometimes equipped with a physical "Order Board" [EXPLANATION], which indicates to a passing train crew if there is a critical Order waiting for them that they must affirm with their signature.

-The model railroads Rulebook is the place where standing instructions for our simulated train crew (and we layout users) are kept.
+A model railroads Rulebook (singular) is the place where not only standing instructions for our simulated train crews are kept, but also instructions aimed at the layout users (such as what to do in a fire).
 While most real railroads have standardized their rule numbering between railroads on a national level over the decades, this has mainly been to facilitate ease in re-training employees coming from a competitors railroad.
-It is more practical for 3rail modelers to impose their own rule numbering (as well as other communication schemes used on the model railroad).
+It is more practical for 3rail modelers to impose their own rule numbering scheme (as well as other communication schemes used on the model railroad).
 Every model railroad should have Rulebook, and at the very least it need only contain one sentence:

 "Turn off the Main Power when you have finished using the layout.".